August-Exter-Straße

 The August-Exter-Straße, named after the architect August Exter (1858–1933), is a street in Pasing, a district of Munich, which was created in 1892 as part of the development of the Villenkolonie Pasing I.

 History

 The August-Exter-Strasse starts at the north side of the Munich Pasing station and runs north-east to Offenbachstraße, to which an existing route was usduring ist creation.
-Around 1895, under the direction of the office August Exter, began the closed development with medium sized villas on both norther sides of the Wensauerplatz section.
+Around 1895, under the direction of the office August Exter, began the closed development with medium sized villas on both northern sides of the Wensauerplatz section.
 Since in the course of the twentieth century only a few new buildings were erected along the street, specifically in the Wensauerplatz area, the August-Exter-Strasse preserved the character of the villa district.